ajhenley/gitbook/simplehtml_form_and_servlet.md

-# Simple HTML Form and Servlet
+###Simple HTML Form and Servlet

 Create a new dynamic web project.
 Add a page called index.html.
 On that page create an HTML Form.

-Read the post about Get and Post details for additional information.
+Read the page called *Get and Post Details* for additional information.

 For the form's action attribute you'll put the name of your servlet.